First-Time Home Buyers in York Region: The Complete 2026 Guide

 Get pre-approved

-Review representation in Ontario
+Review representation

-Narrow your areas and home type
+Narrow your areas

-View properties with your actual lifestyle in mind.
 Use real examples to refine your must-haves, trade-offs, and non-negotiables.

-Make the offer with proper diligence
+Make the offer with diligence

-Offer strategy depends on the home.
 Financing, inspection, condo document review, legal review, insurance, and property-specific diligence may all matter.

 Prepare for closing